Roommate Life Begins at Home

 Basic Skills:

 Once our kids are off to school or job and out of the house, they will likely have a roommate for a while.
-I’m sure we all want our kids to have good experiences.
+If they have no siblings and this is the first time they’ve had to live with someone else, I’m sure it is quote a shock for them!
+A new roommate relationship can be very challenging.
+I know we all want our kids to have good experiences.
+They may not be best friends with their new roommate but at the very least they are meeting new people and sharing a living space.
 A good roommate experience is largely built upon clear communication.

-These are some basic skills our college student should be using with their roommate(s):
+These are some basic skills our college student should be using in their new living situation:

 - First, know what they want.
 Help them decide what’s important and what’s not.
 Don’t know what needs to be considered?
 Check this list out.

-- Next be clear about expectations.
+- Next set expectations.
 Don’t want to share food?
-Be clear and don’t be wishy-washy.
+It’s a good idea to be clear and not wishy-washy.
 A simple, “I’d prefer not to share food” or “I like being in charge of my own food” works fine.
+Be sure to identify what are common areas and what are private areas.
+Also be clear about such things as household chores, dirty dishes, and who buys cleaning supplies.

 ROOMMATE PRAYER: